-"5.016% Swap" means the float to fixed interest rate swap entered into by Granite LP to exchange the floating SOFR portion of the interest payments from the 2025 Term Loan to fixed interest payments resulting in an all-in fixed interest rate of 5.016%.
+"5.016% Swap" means the float to fixed interest rate swap entered into by Granite LP to exchange the floating SOFR portion of the interest payments from the 2025 Term Loan to fixed US dollar-denominated interest payments resulting in an all-in fixed interest rate of 5.016%.

-"2011 Arrangement" means the completion of a court-approved plan of arrangement of Granite Co. under the Business Corporations Act (Ontario), which eliminated Granite Co.'s dual class share capital structure through which Mr. Frank Stronach and his family had previously controlled Granite Co.
+- "2011 Arrangement" means the completion of a court-approved plan of arrangement of Granite Co. under the Business Corporations Act (Ontario), which eliminated Granite Co.'s dual class share capital structure through which Mr. Frank Stronach and his family had previously controlled Granite Co. - "2013 Arrangement" means the completion of Granite Co.'s conversion from a corporate structure to a stapled unit real estate investment trust structure pursuant to a plan of arrangement under the Business Corporations Act (Québec) on January 3, 2013. - "2020 First Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2027 Debentures. - "2020 Second Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2030 Debentures. - "2021 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2028 Debentures. - "2023 Debentures" means the \$400 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 issued by Granite LP. - "2023 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2029 Debentures. - "2024 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$185 million entered into by Granite LP on December 19, 2018, as extended on October 21, 2019, and as amended on April 19, 2023. - "2025 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$400 million entered into by Granite LP on September 15, 2022. - "2027 Debentures" means the \$500 million aggregate principal amount of 3.062% Series 4 senior unsecured debentures due June 4, 2027 issued by Granite LP. - "2028 Debentures" means the \$500 million aggregate principal amount of 2.194% Series 6 senior unsecured debentures due August 30, 2028 issued by Granite LP. - "2029 Debentures" means the \$400 million aggregate principal amount of 6.074% Series 7 senior unsecured debentures due April 12, 2029 issued by Granite LP. - "2030 Debentures" means the \$500 million aggregate principal amount of 2.378% Series 5 senior unsecured debentures due December 18, 2030 issued by Granite LP. - "Advanced Notice Provisions" has the meaning set out under the heading "Declaration of Trust and Description of REIT Units Meetings of the REIT Unitholders Advanced Notice Provisions". - "Agreement with Initiating Shareholders" means the agreement regarding the Arrangement Agreement dated January 31, 2011 amongst Granite Co., the Stronach Shareholder, The Stronach Trust and the Initiating Shareholders. - "AIF" or "Annual Information Form" means this annual information form. - 8 Granite REIT 2023 Annual Information Form

-"2013 Arrangement" means the completion of Granite Co.'s conversion from a corporate structure to a stapled unit real estate investment trust structure pursuant to a plan of arrangement under the Business Corporations Act (Québec) on January 3, 2013.
+"annualized revenue" means contractual base rent for the month subsequent to the quarterly reporting period multiplied by 12 months.
+Annualized revenue excludes revenue from properties classified as assets held for sale.

-- "2016 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2023 Debentures. - "2020 First Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2027 Debentures. - "2020 Second Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2030 Debentures. - "2021 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2028 Debentures. - "2023 Debentures" means the \$400 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 issued by Granite LP. - "2024 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$185 million entered into by Granite LP on December 19, 2018, as extended on October 21, 2019. - "2025 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$400 million entered into by Granite LP on September 15, 2022. - "2026 Term Loan" means the senior unsecured non-revolving term facility in the amount of \$300 million entered into by Granite LP on December 12, 2018, as extended on November 27, 2019. - "2027 Debentures" means the \$500 million aggregate principal amount of 3.062% Series 4 senior debentures due June 4, 2027 issued by Granite LP. - "2028 Debentures" means the \$500 million aggregate principal amount of 2.194% Series 6 senior debentures due August 30, 2028 issued by Granite LP. - "2030 Debentures" means the \$500 million aggregate principal amount of 2.378% Series 5 senior debentures due December 18, 2030 issued by Granite LP. - "Advanced Notice Provisions" has the meaning set out under the heading "Declaration of Trust and Description of REIT Units Meetings of the REIT Unitholders Advanced Notice Provisions" - "Agreement with Initiating Shareholders" means the agreement regarding the Arrangement Agreement dated January 31, 2011 amongst Granite Co., the Stronach Shareholder, The Stronach Trust and the Initiating Shareholders. - "AIF" or "Annual Information Form" means this annual information form. - "annualized revenue" means contractual base rent for the month subsequent to the quarterly reporting period multiplied by 12 months.
-Annualized revenue excludes revenue from properties classified as assets held for sale. - "Arrangement Agreement" means the arrangement agreement dated January 31, 2011 between MI Developments Inc., the Stronach Shareholder and The Stronach Trust (including the schedules thereto).
+"Arrangement Agreement" means the arrangement agreement dated January 31, 2011 between MI Developments Inc., the Stronach Shareholder and The Stronach Trust (including the schedules thereto).

-"ATM Program" means the at-the-market equity program established by Granite on November 3, 2021 pursuant to which Granite may issue up to \$250 million of Stapled Units from treasury.
+"ATM Program" means the at-the-market equity program established by Granite on November 3, 2021 pursuant to which Granite could issue up to \$250 million of Stapled Units from treasury, which expired on November 1, 2023.